 Prior to the Court's consideration of the requested extension, the Watermaster Board met and considered the update of the RMP.
-On December 15, 2011, the Board approved the completion of the update to the RMP and an implementation and funding plan within the following year.
+On December 15, 2011 the Board set the ambitious goal of completing the update to the RMP and an implementation and funding plan within the following year.